telefonicaid/fiware-glancesync/doc/users_manual.rst

  master_region = Spain

  # A sorted list of regions.
 Regions that are not present are silently
  # ignored.
-Synchronization is done also to the other regions, but first this
+Synchronization is done also to the other regions, but firstly this
- # list is recurred and then the
+ # list is recurred and then the other regions are append in order.
- #
- # Regions are prefixed with target:, but this is not required when
- # target is master.
  preferable_order = Trento, Lannion, Waterford, Berlin, Prague

  # The maximum number of simultaneous children to use to do the synchronisation.